PROFILE

 petroleum are produced locally, a wide variety

 of items must be imported.
-Brunei statistics
+Nonetheless, Brunei

-States was the third-largest supplier of imports
+the third-largest supplier of imports to Brunei

 Brunei's substantial foreign reserves are